phunanon/Insitux/README.md

 ;Returns the time in milliseconds
 (time) → 1630143983032

-;Runs built-in Insitux tests, with optional verbosity (tests)
+;Returns report of built-in Insitux tests as a string, optionally verbose (tests)
 (tests true)

-;Returns Insitux version
+;Returns Insitux version as number
 (version) → 2021****

-;Returns a vector of strings of symbol names by order of definition in the Insitux session (symbols) → ["print" "print-str" "!" "=" …]
+;Returns symbol name strings vector by definition order in the Insitux session (symbols) → ["print" "print-str" "!" "=" …]

 ;Evaluates a string as code, returning any values returned or null (eval "(+ 2 2)") → 4

-;Resets an Insitux session back to how it started ;Note: safely position this in a program as it may cause Reference Errors to occur (reset)
+;Resets an Insitux session back to how it started ;Note: safely position this in a program as it may cause Reference Errors (reset)
 ```